coffeebenzene/mininat_punchthrough/readme.md

 client's IP(R) and port(R) (from above).

 ### Client
-THe client first sends a request to the server, and receives the NATted IP address and port of the other client.
+The client first sends a request to the server, and receives the NATted IP address and port of the other client.

 Then, the client sends packets to the other client's NATted Ip address and port.